bio-mlhui/MedGround-R1/README.md

 - [x] 05/10 miccai'25 early accept

 ## Announcement
-The author is both lazy and busy now 😴😴, moreover, the cluster transfer causes some troubles.

-The author is committed to fully open-access and transparency ([LGRNet 😎](https://github.com/bio-mlhui/LGRNet)), and **assures** that all checkpoints will be uploaded before 10/08 holiday.
+The author is committed to fully open-access and transparency, all checkpoints will be uploaded before 10/08 holiday.

 ## Items
 1. Installation for VLM-R1: Our repo is based on VLM-R1, please refer to [vlm-r1](https://github.com/om-ai-lab/VLM-R1) for installation guidance.